foundationallm/foundationallm/src/python/LangChainAPI/README.md

 ### Service is not starting

-Ensure that all configuration values have been set in the Azure Key Vault along with the corresponding App Configuration settings.
-These include:
+Ensure the environment variable is set:

 - FoundationaLLM:AppConfig:ConnectionString

+Ensure that all configuration values have been set in the App Configuration/Azure Key Vault.
+These include the following with App Config name mapped to Azure Key Vault name (if applicable):

-- FoundationaLLM:APIs:LangChainAPI:Key
+- FoundationaLLM:APIs:LangChainAPI:Key (foundationallm-apis-langchainapi-apikey)
 - FoundationaLLM:AzureOpenAI:API:Endpoint
 - FoundationaLLM:AzureOpenAI:API:Version
-- FoundationaLLM:AzureOpenAI:API:Key
+- FoundationaLLM:AzureOpenAI:API:Key (foundationallm-azureopenai-api-key)

 ### Data Source Hub not returning agents